ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 By disabling `Auto size`, columns will remember user-defined widths.

-### Restore table settings
+### Restore Table Settings

 ![Restore table settings](navigate_in_tables/table_restore.png)

 Table filters and other settings can be restored using the `Restore table settings` option.
-Colorization rules will not be removed!
+Coloring rules will not be removed!